On Macedonian Matters: Aftermath and legacy

-Although the language planners involved in the codification of standard literary Macedonian in 1944 were not familiar of Misirkov's book, since most of the copies of it were destroyed, they were familiar with Misirkov's historical legacy.
-Hence, the west-central Macedonian dialectal basis proposed by Misirkov is the same to that of the present-day standard Macedonian.
+Although the language planners involved in the codification of standard Macedonian in 1944 were not familiar of Misirkov's book, since most of the copies of it were destroyed, they were familiar with Misirkov's historical legacy.
+Hence, the west-central Macedonian dialectal basis proposed by Misirkov is the same to that of standard Macedonian.

-The book was reprinted in 1946, from a copy found by Kole Nedelkovski in the Sofia public library, and it became permanently cited by the Macedonian historians as an indication of the existence of a separate Macedonian ethnicity at Misirkov's time.
+The book was reprinted in 1946, from a copy found by Kole Nedelkovski in the Sofia public library, and it has been cited by Macedonian historians as an indication of the existence of a separate Macedonian ethnicity at Misirkov's time.